maxmatical/ml-cheatsheet/ML tips/general tips/README.md

 ### LabelSmoothing loss on everything!

 **Note**: don't want to use label smoothing over CE when [pre-training](https://arxiv.org/abs/1906.02629) or when [training teachers in self-training/knowledge distillation](https://arxiv.org/abs/2010.16402)
+- **ONLY** use label smoothing when fine-tuning. for pre-training, using `CrossEntropyLoss` acts as a better feature learner

 ### Proper size of validation set